Help to clear mucus (phlegm) for the relief of coughing, soreness and throat congestion.

 - Drink hot liquids such as tea or chicken broth to moisten the airways and help the breaking up process

-- Limit exposure to irritants such as household cleaners, paint fumes, chemicals or cigarette smoke
+- Limit exposure to irritants such as household cleaners, paint fumes, chemicals or smoke

 - Products such as Mucus-Clear™ may also provide temporary relief from symptoms of throat congestion and excessive mucus.